Skip to content

 Tip

-Manually filling your table with data is often not necessary.
-You can instead attach your database to a workflow, which will fill it with data automatically.
-We will learn how to do this in a later step.
+Manually populating your table with data is often unnecessary.
+Instead, you can connect your database to a workflow, which will automatically fill it with data.
+We'll cover this in a later step.